DanielOgorchock/ST_Anything/HubDuino/README.md

 **WARNING** - If using an ESP8266, make sure you are using v2.7.4 of the Arduino ESP8266 Board manager along with Arduino IDE v1.8.16.
 Version 3.0.0+ of the ESP8266 Board package for the Arduino IDE has made some significant breaking changes.

+**WARNING** - If using an ESP32, make sure you are using v1.06 of the Arduino ESP32 Board manager along with Arduino IDE v1.8.16.
+Version 2.0.0+ of the ESP32 Board package for the Arduino IDE has made some significant breaking changes.

 **Recent History:**
 - 2019-09-14 HubDuino v1.1.7 - Significant changes to the Parent Drivers.
 MAC Address is no longer required - only the IP address/port of the micro-controller is needed.
 Added Presence Capability to the Parent Device - This indicates whether or not the device has had an update from the microcontroller within a user selectable timeout period via a new setting.
 NumberOfButtons setting is removed as it now auto-populates.
 This release also requires an update to the ST_Anything library's IS_Button.cpp file.
 - 2019-08-17 HubDuino v1.1.6 - Added support for Arduino NANO33IoT